Edith Cowan University: Teaching schools

-The performing arts school showcases a large number of performances annually that are open to the public.
-This events are mostly held at WAAPA's own theatres and facilities in Mount Lawley.
-These include the 297-seat Geoff Gibbs Theatre proscenium, the 200-seat Richard Gill Auditorium, the 194-seat court style Roundhouse Theatre and a number of studios that can be converted to seat audiences.
-Performances and events are also held at various external venues such as the Rosemount Hotel, Government House Ballroom, Ellington Jazz Club, Luna Cinema, Subiaco Arts Centre, Studio Underground, Blue Room Theatre and the Albany Entertainment Centre.

-The performing arts school, which has produced some of Australia's most prominent figures in the performing arts, is The ECU City campus, which is designed by Lyons and located west of Yagan Square, The campus on top of the underground Perth Busport opposite the Perth railway station.
+The performing arts school, which has produced some of Australia's most prominent figures in the performing arts, relocated to the City campus in early 2026.
+The ECU City campus, which is designed by Lyons and located west of Yagan Square, The campus on top of the underground Perth Busport opposite the Perth railway station.

 As of 2019, the executive dean of the school is David Shirley.
 Prior to being assigned, he was the director of the Manchester School of Theatre and chair of the Federation of Drama Schools in the United Kingdom.